TimPerry/flickr-tag-view/README.md

 Check out this project `git clone https://github.com/TimPerry/flickr-tag-view`, move into repo `cd flickr-tag-view` then run `npm install`

+### Docker

+If you plan on running this with docker then you will want to install it from here `https://docs.docker.com/engine/installation/`.

 ## Usage

 To get started run `npm start` wherever you cloned the repo.
 You can then visit `http://localhost:8392/` to see the project in your browser.

+### Docker

+I have also included a docker-compose file.
+If you have docker installed then run `docker-compose up` wherever you cloned the repo.

 ## Tests